 Young Australian Jazz Artist, BBM Award, and an Australian Postgraduate Award to study for Masters in Music (Composition) with Matthew Hindson at the Sydney Conservatorium.

 As a composer, Jeremy has written and received commissions from the Kuring-gai Philharmonic Orchestra, SSO Fellowship, Sirens Big Band and Compass Quartet.
-His 2011 work ‘River Meeting Suite’ on the Compass Quartet album ‘Ode to an Auto Rickshaw’ was a finalist in the 2012 Art Awards for Best Jazz Work.
+His 2011 work ‘River Meeting Suite’ on the Compass Quartet album ‘Ode to an Auto Rickshaw’ was a finalist in the 2012 APRA/MCA Art Music Awards for Best Jazz Work.
+Jeremy was a finalist for the 2013 APRA/MCA Art Music Awards for Excellence in Jazz.
+Jeremy was a finalist in both the 2012 and 2013 Freedman Jazz Fellowship.

-At 27, Sydney saxophonist Jeremy Rose’s musical trajectory evolves in multiple directions, with a wide range of projects including The Vampires, The Strides, Compass Quartet, Jeremy Rose Quartet, Chiba, as well as a growing presence as a composer for ensembles such as Ku-ring-gai Philharmonic, Sirens Big Band, SSO Fellowship and Compass Quartet.
-Jeremy has studied in Oslo, New York, London and Canada and has received numerous awards including 2009 Bell Award for Young Australian Jazz artist of the Year, an APA to study Masters in Composition with Matthew Hindson at the Sydney Conservatorium, and was a finalist in the 2012 MCA Art Music Awards for Jazz Work of the Year.
+Award winning Sydney saxophonist/composer Jeremy Rose performs with a wide range of his current projects including The Vampires, The Strides, Compass Sax Quartet, Jeremy Rose Quartet, and has a growing presence as a composer for contemporary and improvised music ensembles.
+Jeremy has studied across the globe, including Norway, New York, London, and more recently in Greece, Cuba and Bali.
+Jeremy is currently completing a PhD in composition at Sydney Conservatorium of Music under the supervision of Professor Matthew Hindson.
+He has received numerous awards including 2009 Bell Award for Young Australian Jazz artist of the Year, was a finalist in the 2012 and 2013 Art Music Awards and a finalist in the Freedman Jazz Fellowship in 2012 and 2013.